chainstack/docs/docs/tutorials/academic-certificates-on-ethereum.md

 This will engage `2_deploy_contracts.js` and deploy the contract to the Ethereum mainnet as specified in `truffle-config.js`.

 ::: warning
-You have to use the mainnet ETH to deploy the contract to the Ethereum mainnet.
+You have to use the mainnet ether to deploy the contract to the Ethereum mainnet.
 :::

 ::: tip See also